 If you’re interested in working on a film crew, you’ll need a basic understanding of how a camera works and how each piece of equipment contributes to the final product.

-A tripod is used to stabilize the camera so it doesn’t move during filming.
+A tripod stabilizes the camera so it doesn’t move during filming.
 The most common tripod has three legs that are attached to a central post.

 By adjusting the height and angle of the legs, you can position the camera at any angle or height desired.